Lots of fun stuff to talk about!

-Panic! is a brand new musical featuring the music of Panic! at the Disco…and as anyone who knew me during high school…my 16 year old self would be super pumped.
-The show is also featuring my lovely girlfriend Megan Dorn!
+Panic! is a brand new musical featuring the music of Panic! at the Disco…and as anyone who knew me during high school…my 16 year old self would be super pumped (as is 24 year old self).
+The show is also featuring my lovely and talented girlfriend Megan Dorn!

 The performance is at 11pm Monday the 23rd @ 54 Below. $10 online with a $20 food and drink minimum.